mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/00-Introduction.md

 The Problem
 -----------

 The task was to build a general purpose table structure that could be used in a wide range of data processing scenarios.
-You can view the exact list of requirements here on Github: https://github.com/rmu/s1-final
+You can view the exact list of requirements on Github [here](https://github.com/rmu/s1-final).

 At a minimum, the API of the table structure needed to implement the following features: